The Australian Physiography

 The Amphibians

-Around 230 of the 5,280 extant species of frogs in the world are found in Australia, of which, somewhere around 93 percent are endemic to this region.
-These include species like the Cane Toad, Australian Green Tree Frog, Scanty Frog, Turtle Frog, Australian Wood Frog, etc.
+Beyond mammals, birds, and reptiles, Australia is home to a range of amphibians and many species of invertebrates and fish.
+Australian amphibians are restricted entirely to frogs.
+Around 230 of the 5,280 extant species of frogs in the world are found in Australia, and about 93 percent of those are endemic.
+They include species such as the Cane Toad, Australian Green Tree Frog, Scanty Frog, Turtle Frog, and Australian Wood Frog.

 The Marine Biodiversity